 - Check for damage or wear and tear that might make the condom fail.

 - Hold the rim of the condom in one hand.
 Pinch the tip of the condom with your thumb and forefinger with the other.

 - Roll the condom down the penis, making sure the rim is on the outside.
 If the rim is under and not rolling correctly, remove it, and throw it away.
 Precum may be on the condom, and precum may contain trace amounts of semen.

 - Apply a few drops of a water-based lube to the outside of the condom if you’d like to reduce friction.
 Lube can also enhance sensitivity.

 - After orgasm or ejaculation, pull out of your partner’s body while your penis is still erect.
 Hold the condom in place with one hand while you pull out.
 Holding the condom prevents slippage, which could introduce semen or fluids into your partner’s body.

-Here’s how to use a female condom:
+Here’s how to use an inside condom:

 - Remove the condom from the packaging.
 Don’t use your teeth or scissors, as this may tear or rip the condom.